tandero/tandero.github.io/content/lifelonglearning.md

 #### Non-Fiction

+* Tim Ferriss - Tribe of Mentors
+* Mortimer Adler - How to Read a Book
+* Tom Segura - I would like to play alone please
 * Edward Bernays - Propaganda
 * Eugen Herrigel - Zen in the Art of Archery
 * Terence Real - Fierce Intimacy